 Welcome to the new Arne Naess students

-We are happy to announce that four master's students have been granted the Arne Naess stipend for 2019.
+We are happy to announce that three master's students have been granted the Arne Naess stipend for 2020.

-The four students will work on philosophical, social and legal dimensions of environmental challenges of our time.
+The three students will work on philosophical, social and legal dimensions of environmental challenges of our time.

-They will also contribute to the Arne Naess Symposium, which will take place on 18 September 2019.
+They will also contribute to the Arne Næss Symposium, which will take place in the fall of 2020.

-The Arne Naess stipends are part of the Arne Naess Programme on Global Justice and the Environment and are designed to animate the humanist research on development and the environment at SUM.
+The Arne Næss stipends are part of the Arne Næss Programme on Global Justice and the Environment and are designed to animate the humanist research on development and the environment at SUM.

-Erica Colman-Denstad is master student in philosophy at the Department of Philosophy, Classics, History of Art and Ideas, Faculty of Humanities, UiO.
+Alexandru Prodan is master student in modern history at the Department of Archeology, Conservation and History, Faculty of Humanities, UiO.

-Guisela Carolina Camacho Mejia is enrolled in the master's programme at the Centre for Human Rights, Faculty of Law, UiO.
+Martina Mercellová is enrolled in the master's programme at the Department of Literature, Area Studies and European Languages (ILOS), Faculty of Humanities, UiO.

 Arne Naess Programme